Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 In any case, recovery proceeded as it always did.
 The more savvy and experienced techs wore dust masks for the moment when the suits came off; the Lads all been marinating in their own stink for over a week, and the resulting aroma was foul enough to turn even the most hardened stomach.

-While the suits were taken away to be sanitized, there were long, thorough, steaming hot showers for the Operators, a veritable feast of easy-to-digest meals, full doses of Crue-D… and rest.
+While the suits were taken away to be sanitized, there were long, thorough, steaming hot showers for the Operators, a veritable feast of easy-to-digest meals, full doses of Crue-D... and rest.
 They’d all piled into their rooms, human and gaoian alike, and fell into the restful almost-comas of men who had given it their all.

 Twelve hours later, they’d begun to stir.
 They weren’t quite as happy as they might normally have been, given the loss of Genshi, but there was no power in the galaxy that could *completely* damp their enthusiasm.
 In any case, Genshi would rather they had fun instead of moping all over the place, or at least that had been Faarek’s opinion.

 From there, recovery training beckoned.
 This was "light" activity, mostly meant to get their blood moving and pump the fatigue toxins out of their enormous muscles.
-It took a lot of exercise to do that, and inevitably some of their usual attitude returned… by the three day mark, when they started slotting back into their readiness training schedule, they’d more or less bounced back.
-There were a few trips to the chaplain, Adam went and had one of his chats with Commander Mears…
+It took a lot of exercise to do that, and inevitably some of their usual attitude returned... by the three day mark, when they started slotting back into their readiness training schedule, they’d more or less bounced back.
+There were a few trips to the chaplain, Adam went and had one of his chats with Commander Mears...

 Marty had always been very proud of him, there.
 A lot of men in Adam’s position might have treated mental health as a weakness they were supposed to "man up" and ignore, but Adam’s definition of manning up meant fixing whatever was troubling him, not sweeping it under the rug.
 To him, the base counsellor was basically just another training specialist whose job was to help him stay in peak condition.